 A Novel Hybrid Technique for Thermal Analysis of Permanent Magnet Synchronous Motor Used in Electric Vehicle Application 2020-01-0464

-Due to high torque and power density, nowadays permanent magnet synchronous motor has become the most viable candidate as traction motor for electric vehicle application.
-Moreover, the permanent magnet synchronous motor is also comparatively more advantageous in terms of size and weight due to its compact structure which is a favorable feature for the smooth operation of electric vehicles.
-However, on the other hand, such high torque and high power density within such a compact motor structure cause a significant temperature rise within the motor while in operation.
-As a result of such high temperature rise, permanent demagnetization may occur within the motor.
-Thus, the permanent magnet synchronous motor is susceptible to thermal instability.
-Therefore, to ensure thermally stable operation condition, thermal analysis is also a mandatory procedure besides electromagnetic analysis during the design phase of the motor.
-In this paper, a computationally efficient numerical finite element analysis process has been proposed for thermal analysis of the permanent magnet synchronous motor.
-The proposed method is a hybrid technique which is also utilizing the analytical lumped parameter thermal network and the numerical computational fluid dynamics strategies to address the weaknesses of the finite element analysis process.
+Due to high torque and power density, permanent magnet synchronous motor (PMSM) has become the most viable candidate for electric vehicle (EV) traction application.
+However, to obtain such high torque and power density within a compact motor structure can cause a significant temperature rise within the motor while operating.
+As a result of high temperature rise, permanent magnet demagnetization may even occur within the motor.
+Thus, PMSM is susceptible to thermal instability.
+Therefore, to ensure thermal stability during varying operating conditions, thermal analysis is a mandatory procedure in addition to electromagnetic analysis during the design phase of the motor.
+In this paper, a computationally efficient numerical finite element analysis (FEA) process has been proposed for thermal analysis of PMSM.
+The proposed method is a hybrid technique in which analytical lumped parameter thermal network (LPTN) strategies are utilized to a certain extent to characterize the unaddressed heat flow from shaft to housing through bearing and endcap in 2D FEA.
+Further, a unique air gap creation strategy has been implemented to address the air gap convection heat transfer more accurately in FEA.
 The main goal of the proposed method is to make the thermal analysis process computationally more efficient for motor temperature prediction by keeping the proper balance between simplification and accuracy of the process.
-Later, the proposed method has been used to check the thermal performance of the newly designed interior permanent magnet synchronous motor prototype for future electric vehicle application.
-Finally, the analyzed results from the proposed method have been validated through experiments to show improvements.
+Later, the proposed method has been used to analyze the thermal performance of a newly designed interior PMSM prototype for EV application.
+Finally, the temperature results from the proposed method have been compared with conventional FEA, LPTN and CFD to demonstrate the improvements.

 Pratik Roy, Muhammad Towhidi, Firoz Ahmed, Shruthi Mukundan, Himavarsha Dhulipati, Narayan Kar